trotzig/react-available-times/README.md

 - `height`: a string or a number controlling the `height` of the component.
   E.g. `'100%'`, `350`, `'100vh'`.
 If left out, the full height of the screen
   will be used.
+- `recurring`: set to `true` to turn the view into a selector for recurring availability.
+No dates are then shown, and the `onChange` callback is called with events that have a start and end expressed in number of minutes since the start of the week.
+The `weekStartsOn` prop is taken into account here, so the `0` minute is either monday at 00:00 or sunday at 00:00.

 ## Contributing